axone-protocol/docs/docs/whitepaper/ds-business-models.md

 This template has the following parameters:

-- auction time-interval, which sets the start and end of the auction bidding process
+- Auction time-interval, which sets the start and end of the auction bidding process
-- dataset reserved price, which set a price threshold under which a dataset will not be sold
+- Dataset reserved price, which set a price threshold under which a dataset will not be sold
-- weight parameters (&psi; and &#632; > 1), which allows dataset price to be defined as a function of time and number of purchases.
+- Weight parameters (&psi; and &#632; > 1), which allows dataset price to be defined as a function of time and number of purchases